 Hermann Ebbinghaus (1850-1909 German psychologist) performed an experimental study on memory.
-Even though the research has poor external validity, because he was the only participant in the study, the study was considered "good" by psychologists.
-The "goodness" of the study is due to his conscientious efforts to control internal validity.
+Even though the research presents a weak external validity, the study was considered "good" by psychologists due to his conscientious efforts to control internal validity.
+The study measures what it is purported to measure.
 Regardless of the total questionable validity of this memory study, it gives an example of entropy by comparing it to the process of forgetting.

-The research findings: The forgetfulness in humans occurs exponentially along a curve.
+The process of forgetting occurs exponentially along a curve.
 That is, the fastest loss of any recall occurs within the first few days and then tapers off, after that, to a slower rate.
 This process of entropy (forgetfulness) is encouraged, enhanced, and increased by stress!!
-So-this tells us that initial learning under stressful situations should be reduced, if possible.
+Therefore, the reduction of stressful situations maximizes learning.
 Positive reinforcement (positive feedback) to employees through a leader's verbal recognition of employees remembering to perform job expectations (instead of their forgetting) will help, also, to curtail entropy.
-A planned approach to teaching and reinforcement again and again of the same or updated content on a regular basis decreases the chance of excessive entropy of what is learned.
+Continual reinforcement of the same or updated content regularly decreases the chance of excessive entropy.